Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Benchmark Design

 \subsubsection{Query Construction}

-Following the annotation protocol of BIRD~\cite{bird}, three experienced database experts from industry were invited to author and annotate a corpus of benchmark queries.
+Following the annotation protocol of BIRD~\cite{bird}, we invited three industry experts (hereafter, the expert group) from Alibaba’s internal crowd sourcing platform to author a corpus of benchmark queries.
 Each query contains three components: \emph{a declarative question, a corresponding procedural plan, and a ground-truth result}.
-The query corpus was split evenly among the three experts.
+The query corpus was split evenly among the exper group.
 For each query authored by one expert, the other two experts independently reviewed the question and the procedural plan, and verified the ground-truth result.
 Annotations were accepted only after this cross-verification.
 Disagreements triggered further examination and revision until consensus was reached.
 We manually annotate and verify ground truth instead of relying on LLM outputs.
 To keep verification tractable, we limit the sizes of the input tables used in LRO tasks.

 As in Section~\ref{sec:bench-goal}, we design two types of queries to support \textbf{Q2} and \textbf{Q3}.
-To study how different implementations affect the same LRO (\textbf{Q2}), experts construct \emph{290 Single-LRO Queries} (Section~\ref{sec:bench-single}) that isolate one target LRO.
-Moreover, to study how an end-to-end multi-LRO system should incorporate a suite of LROs with operator-level best practices, and how existing systems perform (\textbf{Q3}), experts construct \emph{60 Multi-LRO Queries} (Section~\ref{sec:bench-multi}) that require multiple LROs to solve a more challenging task.
+To study how different implementations affect the same LRO (\textbf{Q2}), the expert group construct \emph{290 Single-LRO Queries} (Section~\ref{sec:bench-single}) that isolate one target LRO.
+Moreover, to study how an end-to-end multi-LRO system should incorporate a suite of LROs with operator-level best practices, and how existing systems perform (\textbf{Q3}), the expert group construct \emph{60 Multi-LRO Queries} (Section~\ref{sec:bench-multi}) that require multiple LROs to solve a more challenging task. }